-Inclusive Housing: Objective 6.1 calls for the development of incentives and policies, and partnerships with the private sector and non-profits toward improving affordable housing options and inventory.
+Inclusive Housing: Objective 6.1 calls for the development of incentives and policies, and partnerships with the private sector and nonprofits toward improving affordable housing options and inventory.

-Actions may include Type Shockoe SAP Reference Lead Time Frame Re-zone Shockoe to align with the Future Land Use map and recommended heights for new buildings Legislative Goal 2 PDR FY22 Develop a POD overlay, a Pattern Book or illustrated guidelines to guide infill development in Shockoe that is supported by the zoning Administrative Goal 2 PDR FY23
+Actions may include Туре Shockoe SAP Reference Lead Time Frame Through a separate public process, re-zone Shockoe to align with the Future Land Use map and recommended heights for new buildings.
+Adopt a form-based code that will direct higher density development to appropriate areas and protect the historic scale and character of the area.
+Legislative Goal 2 PDR FY22

-Big Move Protect Historic Resources
+Big Move: Protect Historic Resources

-Protect Historic Resources: Develop initiatives and policies that protect and incentivize the preservation of Shockoe's many historic buildings, some of which are exceptionally rare, and sites.
+Protect Historic Resources: Develop initiatives and policies that protect and incentivize the preservation of Shockoe's many historic buildings and archaeological sites, some of which are exceptionally rare.